STATION13 - Lightweight Backpacking Tents and Lightweight Camping Equipment

 Incidentally 3 inches is equal to 76.2mm.
 Very unprofessional for the UK government to not have also given the metric length in this metric day and age considering that blade length appears to be an issue of such great importance!

 So, anyway, our MT-98 Mini Multi-Tool with pliers, with its non-locking 65mm blade is, according to our government, totally legal and just fine to carry with you at any time or any place.
-This also applies to our MT-132 camping Multi-Tool with its 73mm non-locking blade.
+This also applies to our MT-132 and MT-152 camping multi-tools with under 3 inch non-locking blades.
 Again, totally legal under UK law to carry in public.

 Now, things are a little different when it comes to our MT-136 Backpacking Multi-Tool.
 Though our MT-136 has a 75mm legal length blade, the blade does actually feature a locking mechanism, which makes it illegal to carry in public.